Antovex/Devops_oneshot/revising_cicd/cicd_guide.md

 ---

-**Next Steps:**
+## Exercises & Next Steps
-- Explore deep-dive modules for Jenkins, GitHub Actions, and GitLab CI
+- Exercise 1: Create the sample GitHub Actions workflow above in a test repo and push a change to trigger it.
-- Practice by setting up a pipeline for your own project
+- Exercise 2: Add a caching step to speed up dependency installation.
-- Track your progress in `.devops_journey/progress_log.md`
+- Next Steps: Explore deep-dive modules for Jenkins, GitHub Actions, and GitLab CI.
+Track your progress in `.devops_journey/progress_log.md`.